-Chautauqua Guest Home #3 is a small nursing home in Charles City, Iowa.
-With an A overall grade, we rated this nursing home in the top 20 percent of all nursing homes in the country.
-We can't find many negative things to say about this nursing home.
-Its scores are as good as they get.
-One of the best aspects of this nursing home's stellar profile is its inspection score.
-Inspection reports are discussed in the next paragraph.
+Chautauqua Guest Home #3 is a nursing home located in Charles City, Iowa.
+The city has a population of 10,344 people.
+We awarded this nursing home an A- overall grade, ranking it in the top third of all nursing homes in the country.
+We couldn't find many bad things to say about this place.
+Its ratings are impeccable.
+This place's impressive profile was highlighted by its inspection grade, which you can find in the next section.

 Chautauqua Guest Home #3